chatrjr/chatrjr.github.io/README.md

 # chatrjr.name

-## v1.0 (Seed)

 My personal site.
-Version 1 is called Seed as I've planted the foundation to allow the site to grow naturally with my needs.
-For now, it's just my blog.
+Growing as I need it to grow and organized by version.
+You can check out the code of previous versions by tag.

+## v1.0.0 (Seed)

+Initial design.
+Intentionally made skeletal.
+Lacks a navigation bar as it wasn't needed.
+Just the main page and posts with a few contact links and a link to the feed.

+![chatrjr v1 homepage][v1-home]

 ## Built with: